-A. You need to use rpm command.
+You need to use the rpm command.
 Each rpm package stores information about patches including date, small description and CVE number.
 You can use the -q query option to display change information for the package.

-rpm --changelog option
+rpm –changelog option

 Use the command as follows: